moldiscovery/bbapiclient/README.md

 	$ BB_ACCOUNT_ID=moldiscovery BB_OAUTH_ID={key} BB_OAUTH_SECRET={secret} python bbcli.py --operation groupinfo --group groupname2  --filereport
 	$ ..

-Named report files will be created on the execution dir.
+Named report files will be created on the execution with format `group_groupname_info.csv` .

 We're now ready to run for each users group ( few so it's not automatic ) this command: